SOSi Pre-Registration

 Continuing education credits are approved for the following states:

-2.5 CEUs: [States pending review]
+2.5 CEUs: [States Pending]

 For states not listed, students can individually apply for CEUs in the specific state or states where needed by submitting all necessary information required by state prior to attending.